Julia O. Henson

-Julia O. Henson (October 1852 – after 1922) was an American social justice activist who founded organizations to support African American troops during World War I (1914–1918) and to provide opportunities for African Americans to thrive through the founding of the National Association for the Advancement of Colored People (NAACP).
+Julia O. Henson (October 1852 – after 1922) was an American social justice activist and leader.
+Born in what was then British North America, she became an American citizen.
+She founded organizations to support African-American troops during World War I (1914–1918) and to provide opportunities for African Americans to thrive through the founding of the National Association for the Advancement of Colored People (NAACP).
 She donated the building for the Harriet Tubman House in Boston in 1904.

 Early life and marriage

 Julia W. O'Ree, the daughter of Ann and Henry O'Ree, was born in Fredericton, New Brunswick, British North America in October 1852.
 She immigrated to the United States in 1883 and seven years later she worked as a dressmaker and lived in a boarding house in Boston.

 O'Ree married George D. Henson on September 12, 1894, becoming Julia O. Henson.
 By 1900, they operated a rooming house with 19 other residents on Holyoke Street in Boston.
 Her husband died on October 23, 1909, in Boston.
 He was buried at Mt.
 Hope Cemetery in Boston.

 By 1910, her husband had died and she was living alone in her mortgaged house on Arie Street.
 She supported herself by working as a dressmaker.